 9. Ignoring the data:

 Like every other digital marketing activity, content marketing also needs to be data-driven.
 See the number of page views, likes, shares, tweets, pins, etc.

 Content marketing is not only about creating content.
-It is about leading the readers to take a profitable action in your favor.
+It is about leading the readers to take a profitable action in your favour.
 Content marketing can be an excellent lead aggregator.
 Many content marketers mistakenly think that if their content goes viral, attracts comments or likes, they have done a great job.
-But till the time you are able to monetize those actions, you really haven’t gained anything from content marketing.
+But till the time you can monetize those actions, you haven’t gained anything from content marketing.

 So, go ahead create a sales funnel.
 Gather the email addresses and contact numbers of the loyal audience of your content and contact them to see how you can engage with them more.
 You may give something valuable to them for free.
 After this, you are ready to pitch your product to them.
 Since they trust you by now, they are more likely to take out their wallets to buy.
 Once this happens, you will know that your content marketing efforts have finally paid off!